Baby Sticking Tongue Out – Is It Normal?

 7. Macroglossia

-The build-up of elements such as glycogen and amyloid from the body in the tongue is observed in glycogen and amyloidosis storage diseases.
+The build-up of elements such as glycogen and amyloid in the body in the tongue is observed in glycogen and amyloidosis storage diseases.
 The large tongue may occur due to tumors or any injury.
 It may be inherited genetically.
 The large tongue makes it difficult for the baby to keep it inside the mouth, and hence it comes out of the mouth.

 8. Micrognathia